-Hunter-gatherer societies valued organ meats over muscle meat, often reserving them for the pregnant and breastfeeding women of the tribe.
+Hunter-gatherer societies valued organ meats over muscle meats, often reserving organ meats for the pregnant and breastfeeding women of the tribe.
 Mature modern cultures with refined culinary traditions also praise the delicacy of organ meats.
 These preferences are driven by taste, but looking deeper, our evolutionary hardwiring carries a keen natural wisdom.

-Science has validated the incredible nutrient-density of these sacred foods, beef liver for instance boasting up to seven times more B-vitamins than the same weight of ground beef.
-A weekly helping of liver is therefore a great food choice for those suffering from chronic stress, diabetes and nerve problems like neuropathy and carpal tunnel—essentially any disorder that can be caused or exacerbated by B-vitamin deficiency.
+Science has validated the incredible nutrient density of these sacred foods.
+Beef liver, for instance, boasts up to seven times more B vitamins than the same weight of ground beef.
+A weekly helping of liver is a great food choice for those suffering from chronic stress, diabetes, and nerve problems like neuropathy and carpal tunnel—essentially any disorder that can be caused or exacerbated by B-vitamin deficiency.

-Despite claims that greens like spinach can provide all the iron our body needs, liver remains our best source of easily assimilated iron.
-Plant foods contain non-heme iron alongside certain anti-nutrients like oxalates and phytates that block mineral absorption.
+Despite claims that greens like spinach can provide all the iron the body needs, liver remains our best source of easily assimilated iron.
+Plant foods contain non-heme iron alongside certain anti-nutrients, like oxalates and phytates, that block mineral absorption.

-The iron content of liver is a boon to a pregnant woman as the fetus draws a significant amount of the mineral from the mother to store in his or her liver to last the first six months of its life outside the womb.
-Weariness is common pregnancy but anemia must always be ruled out with prolonged periods of fatigue.
+The iron content of liver is a boon to a pregnant woman, as the fetus draws a significant amount of the mineral from the mother.
+Enough iron is stored in the liver of the fetus to last the first six months of life outside the womb.
+Weariness is common during pregnancy, but anemia must always be ruled out when there are prolonged periods of fatigue.

-A related concern is the presence of environmental toxins which tend to bioaccumulate up the food chain.
+A related concern is the presence of environmental toxicants that tend to bioaccumulate up the food chain.
 This can be true, and for that reason it is important to choose liver from an animal low on the food chain.
 Cows eat grass; it’s pretty hard to get any lower on the food chain than that.
-Provided the pasture in which they graze is organic, beef liver is low risk compared to feedlot cattle fed grain that has been subjected to multiple pesticide applications.
-If the animal is unhealthy (as is typically the case with factory-farmed livestock), than their liver will be unhealthy.
+Provided the pasture in which they graze is organic, beef liver is low risk compared to feedlot cattle fed grain that was subjected to multiple pesticide applications.
+If the animal is unhealthy, as is typically the case with factory-farmed livestock, then that animal’s liver will be unhealthy too.

-Preparation of liver can be quick, easy, and delicious.
-Cut up fresh organic/pastured chicken or beef liver into small bite-sized pieces and add to a hot skillet of lard or bacon grease and minced garlic.
-Bacon grease is often preferred for its magical ability to soften more intense flavors, such as liver, but either bacon grease or lard are ideal as they are among the highest sources of vitamin D, balancing the vitamin A content of liver.
+Delicious liver can be quick and easy to prepare.
+Cut up fresh organic/pastured chicken or beef liver into bite-sized pieces.
+Sauté minced garlic in lard or bacon grease, and add the liver pieces to the hot skillet.
+Bacon grease is often preferred for its magical ability to soften intense flavors, such as liver, but both bacon grease and lard are ideal as they are among the best sources of vitamin D. Vitamin D balances the vitamin A content of liver.
 Use butter or coconut oil if pork products are not an option.
-If the texture of liver is a turn-off, try soaking the liver overnight in water with lemon juice.
-Sautéing liver with onions is also a tried and true aromatic to balance the earthiness of the liver.
+If the texture of liver is a turnoff, try soaking the liver overnight in lemon juice diluted with water.
+Onions are also a tried and true aromatic that can be sautéed with liver to balance its earthiness.

-If liver remains unpalatable even after trying different preparations, you could consume it like a supplement by freezing tiny cut up pieces to be swallowed whole as a “pill”.
+If liver remains unpalatable even after you’ve tried different preparations, you could consume it like a supplement by cutting tiny pieces and freezing them to be swallowed whole as a “pill.”